-At the request of the Government of Karnataka, 2030 WRG has successfully mobilized the process of multi-stakeholder dialogue and action, in order to address major water sustainability issues.
-By convening key decision-makers across government, the private sector, civil society and development agencies, we plan to target multiple initiatives within the next 2-4 year timeframe.
-These initiatives will potentially include a combination of: Government policy development to strengthen water resource laws, institutions and policies; collective water action at the sub-basin level, and public-private partnerships designed to address water resource management opportunities.
-Each of these initiatives will likely integrate work across the urban, industrial and agricultural sectors for a consolidated impact on the water situation in the state.
-As with other projects, we are also engaged in producing knowledge and data pertinent to the situation and decision-making on the best course of action.
+As Secretariat to the Karnataka MSP – Water, the 2030 WRG has successfully mobilized the process of multi-stakeholder dialogue and action, in order to address major water sustainability issues.
+By convening key decision-makers across government, the private sector, civil society and development agencies, multiple initiatives are targeted within the next 2-4 year timeframe.
+These initiatives include a combination of: Government policy development to strengthen water resource management, institutions and policies; collective water action to improve water use efficiency and agri-productivity at the sub-basin level, and public-private partnerships designed to address water resource management opportunities.
+Each of these initiatives integrates work across the urban, industrial, and agricultural sectors for a consolidated impact on the water situation in the state.
+We also produce knowledge reports pertinent to the situation and decision-making on the best course of action.

 2030 WRG is working with key stakeholder groups in Karnataka to develop and demonstrate successful models for water security in the state.
 Working on the themes of technology and finance across the agri and urban-industrial sectors, 2030 WRG aims to contribute towards greater water use efficiency and wastewater treatment and reuse, while at the same time, supporting the development of structured implementation arrangements with robust governance mechanisms, capacity building of stakeholders, and monitoring and evaluation systems.

 Future result areas include Improved water use efficiency, Agri-productivity, farm income, private investments, and strong institutions under DMAC, Improved Water savings through private sector investment in urban and Industrial Areas as well as Guidelines for Safe Agri, Urban, Industrial Water, Waste Water Reuse and water security as part of post-COVID-19 economic revival process.